sininen-blue/2526-first-sem/graphics-computing/6plus/day_09.md

 But the addition of two points and the multiplication of a point by a scalar are not

-So we in affine space, there is an operation defined as the affine sum
+So in affine space, there is an operation defined as the **affine sum**

 Where for any point $Q$, vector $v$, and scalar $\alpha$